DC APA Film has yet another reason why you should join us for Opening Night this Thursday at E Street Cinema in Washington D.C.

 Buy your tickets now for the screening, Q+A and rooftop reception for our Opening Night film 9500 Liberty:

 Editor’s Note: *Yes I dubbed him as the most accurate and insightful movie critic in the D.C. area.
 This is based on his review of Lethal Weapon 4.
 Say what, he never reviewed Lethal Weapon 4?
 That is correct.
 Desson changed careers briefly in 1998 and worked as a reporter at the Metro desk so he wouldn’t have to review Mel’s flick.
-I took it as a sign that Lethal Weapon 4 must really stink and that I shouldn’t waste money (and time) seeing it.
+I took it as a sign anti bullying video Lethal Weapon 4 must really stink and that I shouldn’t waste money (and time) seeing it.
 Thank you, Desson.